Our research is editorially independent but we may earn a commission for purchases made through our links.

 Sarasota Farmers Market, Sarasota

 Operating for more than 30 years, the Sarasota Farmers Market is considered a landmark event for southwest Florida residents.
-Boasting some of the freshest Florida seafood and an extensive selection of hand-cut meat selections, you’ll also discover a plethora of local vendors selling anything from flowers and plants to natural soaps, jewelry and clothes.
-There’s plenty of local cuisine to sample, while local growers supply organic produce.
-Lounge on one of outdoor picnic areas and enjoy the live music and festive ambiance.
+Boasting some of the freshest Florida seafood and an extensive selection of hand-cut meat selections, you’ll also discover a plethora of local vendors selling anything from flowers and plants to natural soaps, jewelry, and clothes.
+There’s plenty of local cuisines to sample, while local growers supply organic produce.
+Lounge on one of the outdoor picnic areas and enjoy the live music and festive ambiance.